 We added this question and answer to our FAQ:

 How do I turn off "Don't forget your upcoming events!" emails?

-Online registration for the T-ball, AA, AAA, and Majors divisions is closed.
+Online registration for all divisions is now closed.

-To be placed on the wait list for T-ball, AA, AAA, or Majors, email firstname.lastname@example.org.
+To be placed on the wait list for T-ball, Single-A, AA, AAA, or Majors, email firstname.lastname@example.org.